rpgreview/papersandpaychecks/pnp.md

 The Department Manager enables the character to have CHA+Level-3 *teams* assigned to them, in the same manner as the Team Leader.
 Each team provides an extra 10% bonus to the base pay.

 > What?
 Did you seriously expect that you'd become the head of the company?
 Ha!
-You work for the man for forty years of your life and you'll get to be Vice-President.
+You work for forty years of your life and you'll get to be Vice-President.
 No further.

 **Ego Whip**